mryap/fierce-robin/src/pages/posts/increase-facebook-ads-ctr.md

 <!--StartFragment-->

-## WordPress website
+## Set up FB Tracking pixel correctly

-If you have a WordPress website, there a free plugin called PixelYourSite.
+If you have a **WordPress website**, there a free plugin called PixelYourSite.
 It allows you to install the Facebook pixel across your whole site with one click and create standard events for the specific actions you want to track.

 <!--EndFragment-->